 The ISSE fights for internationalism.
 We reject all attempts to divide workers and young people along national, racial, religious or ethnic lines.
 In particular, we oppose the efforts of the ruling class to whip up anti-immigrant sentiment and insist on the right of workers and youth to live wherever they choose, with full citizenship and democratic rights.

 The ISSE insists that a high quality, well-resourced education at every level is a fundamental social right that should be freely available to all.
-We oppose HECS and all other charges, including the newly imposed amenities fee that the Labor government has imposed on all students for basic university services.
+We oppose student fees and all other charges imposed by the government for basic university services.
 Resources for extra-curricular sporting, cultural, social and political activities should be provided automatically to all students free of charge, because such activities are a critical component of a genuine, all-rounded education.

 The ISSE’s socialist program calls for a massive redistribution of wealth.
 We insist that the major banks, corporations and utilities be taken out of the hands of the billionaires and placed under public ownership and the democratic control of the population as a whole.
 These political demands are essential to securing the social rights of the working class, including the right to a well-paid job, quality education, health care and housing, a dignified retirement for the elderly and a world free of war, catastrophic climate change and repression.